 Bratislava Free Walking Tour

-We highly recommend free walking tours in any city they’re offered, which is in practically every major city in Europe.
-There are different companies in different cities but nonetheless, just Google free walking tours and you’ll find a group meeting in a popular area.
-It runs on tips only so bring some cash with you to tip your friendly guide.
-We used Be Free Tours and loved it.
-They offer more free tours like communism and the castle so check them out!
+We highly recommend free walking tours in any city they’re offered, which are in practically every major city in Europe.
+There are different companies in different cities but nonetheless, just do a quick Google search of free walking tours and you’ll find a group meeting in a popular area of town.
+These tours run on tips only so bring some cash with you to tip your friendly guide.
+We used Be Free Tours in Bratislava and loved it.
+They offer more free tours like life under communism and the castle so check them out!

 In a new city without our bearings, the free walking tour helped us get a sense of direction.
 We also got some tips from our local guide like where to eat, what to see and how to see it!
 Free walking tours in Bratislava are a must in this cultural and historical gem on the Danube!

 You can’t miss the massive white castle atop the hill overlooking Bratislava.
 A must-see while in town, Bratislava Castle offers a fantastic view of the Danube and Bratislava itself.
 We ventured up at night as well as during the day.
 Both times were enchanting.